Skip to main content

 Celebrated as one of the world’s most inclusive and progressive countries, it’s easy to see why Sweden is a particular draw for the LGBTQI community.
 According to the International Lesbian, Gay, Bisexual, Trans and Intersex Association (ILGA), Sweden is one of Europe's most gay-friendly countries.
 As a testament to this, EuroPride has been held in Sweden three times over the past three decades – in both Stockholm and Gothenburg.
 And in 2021, Malmö played host to WorldPride together with Copenhagen.

-Swedish society as a whole is open and welcoming and there’s extensive legislation in place protecting LGBTQ+ rights, including anti-discrimination and same-sex marriage rights, which was legalised in 2009.
+Swedish society as a whole is open and welcoming, and extensive legislation protects LGBTQ+ rights, including anti-discrimination and same-sex marriage rights, which were legalised in 2009.

 Sweden certainly lives up to its reputation as a LGBTQ freezone, and this is true across this rainbow-flag waving country.
 At 30 and counting, there are more Pride festivals per capita in Sweden than anywhere else in the world – some of which we’ll introduce here.